sreckoj/IBM-CP4I-on-AWS-ROSA/README.md

 ## Deploying the Rook NFS server

-Apply the following YAMLs by storing them to file and running the CLI command: `oc apply -f <file_name>` or by copy/pasting them to the *Import YAML* window in OpenShift web console:
+Apply the following YAMLs by storing them to files and running the CLI command: `oc apply -f <file_name>` or by copy/pasting them to the *Import YAML* window in OpenShift web console:

 <img width="850" src="images/Snip20220908_76.png">